 The reason God has called us to die to self is so we will not worship

-other gods.
-The Christian soon discovers that he has made an enemy of the
+ourselves.
+Once saved, the newborn Christian soon discovers that he has made an enemy of the

 over us at all,